ntjrensen/lta-hhs-fairnessawareness/docs/README.md

     repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
     for an explanation.
 2. Once you have cloned the repository, open the project in RStudio and run the `_Setup.R` file by clicking on ‘Source’.
+Don’t change any settings yet.
 This action will install all the necessary packages and fonts.

 ## 📚 Rendering your first fairness reports